 Using XML frees us from worrying about the basic syntax of the language, instead letting us worry about the semantics – what to represent, versus the syntax of how to represent it.
 Similarly, there is no need to write a low-level parser to read the language: XML parsers exist everywhere.
 Basing a music interchange language on XML lets music software, a relatively small community, leverage the investment in tools made by much larger markets such as electronic commerce.

-No. We believe that making the MusicXML definition freely available is essential for its spread into the music industry.
-We do not see a similar advantage to making our own Finale MusicXML software open source.
+MakeMusic does not see a similar advantage to making our own Finale MusicXML software open source.
 Our Sibelius plug-in is not open source, but we may decide to change that in the future.
 Many open source applications include MusicXML support.

 Many companies, music software developers, and scholars are using MusicXML in their products and research.
 People use MusicXML with many different types of notation software, such as:

 See our MusicXML software page for a more complete list, including links to each application.